Easy and Fun Science Experiments to Do at Home!

 Playdough to Plato

-Putting a rainbow in a jar may sound like make-believe, but now little scientists can do just that, no magical spell required!
+Putting a rainbow in a jar may sound like make-believe, but now little scientists can do just that, and it doesn't require a magical spell to do it!
 Add a pop of color to your day by conducting this experiment using simple household ingredients.

 Create Your Own Lava Lamp